 In 1819, Christophe-Francois Delabarre invented the first modern braces.
 These involved wires placed over the teeth like a cage.
 Dr. Edward Maynard added elastics to help jaw alignment in 1843.
 Teeth were removed to make room for this apparatus, and it wasn’t until the late 1800s that it became possible to have your teeth straightened without needing extractions.

 The 1900s saw a lot of changes and improvements to braces.
 Originally, the wires were wrapped around the teeth to hold everything in place, which was uncomfortable and inconvenient.
 Gold was very popular for braces, as was zinc and ivory.

 In the 1970s, braces would undergo more positive changes.
-Rather than wrapping the wire around the teeth, dental adhesive was invented, braces now only needed to be attached to the front.
-This made braces far more comfortable, the process less damaging, and more time-efficient.
+Rather than wrapping the wire around the teeth, dental adhesive was invented, so braces now only needed to be attached to the front.
+This made braces far more comfortable and the process less damaging and more time-efficient.
 Braces would eventually use colored wires or even more popular clear wires.

 A New Century for Braces

-In 1997 Invisalign made the first appearance or lack of appearance more accurately.
+In 1997, Invisalign made its first appearance—or lack of appearance, more accurately.
 A Stanford University graduate created the clear plastic retainer.
 Zia Chishti did not have a dental background but figured out that rather than just keeping teeth in place, a clear retainer could also straighten teeth.
-Chishti worked with another graduate Kelsey Wirth and over the next few years, they would develop Invisalign.
+Chishti worked with another graduate, Kelsey Wirth, and over the next few years, they would develop Invisalign.
 As of 2000, it was released and available to the masses.

 While braces might seem like a fairly recent phenomenon, they have developed over thousands of years.
-Looking back over the journey braces and dentistry has taken, great minds in history have given us a lot to be thankful for, including the modern, less invasive options.
-Choosing braces today is more fun and painless process and it would probably impress the Egyptians how far we’ve come.
+Looking back over the journey braces and dentistry have taken, great minds in history have given us a lot to be thankful for, including the modern, less invasive options.
+Choosing braces today is more fun and painless process, and it would probably impress the Egyptians how far we’ve come.